 Many of these campgrounds are based on local hunting seasons, but there are a few that offer year-round camping.
 In the southern part of the state, Dinner Island Ranch Wildlife Management Area’s Hammock Camp is named for the area’s oak hammock that provides plenty of shade for its 10 RV and 7 tent camping sites.
 Up in the panhandle, the Escribano Point Wildlife Management Area hosts the Bayside Campground (also known as Grassy Point).
 It has 12 sites, all free with no hook-ups.

 The bulk of the free camping in Florida is under the purview of the state’s five Water Management Districts.
 Each one runs its own website with camping information.

 - Suwannee River WMD

 - Southwest Florida WMD

 Just down the road from Tampa, in Thonotosassa, Florida is the Washburn Equestrian Areain the Lower Hillsborough Wilderness Preserve managed by the Southwest Florida Water Management District.
 Primitive camping sites with Sites picnic tables, fire rings and/or grills set among 16 miles of multiuse trails.

-One of the highest rated free camping areas in the state is the Dupuis Management Area not far from Lake Okeechobee.
+One of the highest-rated free camping areas in the state is the Dupuis Management Area not far from Lake Okeechobee.
 It has a butterfly garden, a partially covered fishing pier, a boardwalk, and 22 miles of hiking trails.
-The the DuPuis Nature Center and the Treasure Coast Astronomical Society host free Astronomy Nights to educate participants about stars, nebulas, planets and neighboring galaxies.
+The DuPuis Nature Center and the Treasure Coast Astronomical Society host free Astronomy Nights to educate participants about stars, nebulas, planets, and neighboring galaxies.